tvtoglu/predictr/docs/get_started.md

 Anaconda comes with a bunch of pre-installed packages.
 Spyder is a very good IDE you can use to get started using Python.

 - Open the Anaconda Navigator and install Spyder if necessary.
-- Open Spyder and createa new file
+- Open Spyder and create a new file
 - Import predictr in Spyder using:
 ```python
 from predictr import Analysis